Giorgi/DuckDB.NET/README.md

 ## Support

 If you encounter a bug with the library [Create an Issue](https://github.com/Giorgi/DuckDB.NET/issues/new).
-Join the [DuckDB .Net [Channel](https://discord.duckdb.org/) for DuckDB.NET-related topics.
+Join the [DuckDB `dotnet` channel](https://discord.duckdb.org/) for DuckDB.NET-related topics.

 ## Contributors